zakaria-lahyani/permiso/docs/developer-portal/README.md

 ## 🚀 Ready to Get Started?

-1. **New to Keystone?** Start with our [Quick Start Guide](../getting-started/quick-start.md)
+1. **New to permiso?** Start with our [Quick Start Guide](../getting-started/quick-start.md)
 2. **Integrating an existing app?** Check out our [Integration Guides](integrations/)
 3. **Need help?** Visit our [Support Center](support/) or [Community Forums](community/forums.md)
 4. **Want to contribute?** Read our [Contributing Guide](contributing/contributing-guide.md)

-Welcome to the Keystone community!
+Welcome to the permiso community!
 We're excited to see what you'll build with our authentication platform.

 ---